 The major dialer spoken in the province is Boholano, which is closely related to the Cebuano dialect.
-Of the total household population, 97% spoke Boholano at the earliest childhood (1995 Census).
-Majority of Boholanos can speak and write the English language as well as the national language, Filipino.
+Of the total household population, 97% spoke Boholano at the earliest childhood (1995 census).
+The majority of Boholanos can speak and write the English language as well as the national language, Filipino.

-Bohol’s climate is generally fair with rainfall evenly distributed throughout the year.
+Bohol’s climate is generally fair, with rainfall evenly distributed throughout the year.
 The coastal area of the province is warm in contrast with its interior which is colder especially during the night.
 Mean annual temperature is recorded at 27o C. Cyclones seldom cross Bohol.
-Earthquakes rarely occur in the province with the last earthquake recorded in 1998 at magnitude 4.7 of the Richter Scale.
+Earthquakes rarely occur in the province, with the last earthquake recorded on October 15, 2013, at magnitude 7.2 of the Richter Scale.